zompiexx/wargames/README.md

 *  CP/M Software Archives: http://www.classiccmp.org/cpmarchives/

 Update 25 June 2022: The plan is to re-write the WOPR (and other remote systems) code in C so that it can be easily compiled on various platforms.
-The intention is to make it client/server so that when the DIALER (running on the IMSAI 8080 or other CP/M machine) connects to a system, e.g. WOPR, Pan AM etc. these will actually be hosted on another machine, ideally Linux, each with a unique TCP listener port; assuming I can get BASIC-80 to open the uc1 port on the IMSAI 8080, so AT commands can be sent to the WiFi modem.
-If you are interested in working on the development of this project in C for the various systems from the Wargames movie (School Computer, Pan AM, Bank, WOPR - and maybe RIPLEY), please get in touch by logging a ticket.
+The intention is to make it client/server so that when the DIALER (running on the IMSAI 8080 or other CP/M machine) connects to a system, e.g. WOPR, Pan AM etc. these will actually be hosted on another machine, ideally Linux, each with a unique TCP listener port; assuming I can get BASIC-80 to open the uc1 port on the IMSAI 8080 so AT commands can be sent to the WiFi modem, but if not then Kermit is working fine.

-Update 11 June 2023: I have started re-writing the WOPR (Server) in C on Linux.
-The code is still a little untidy, but I will refine as the project develops.
+Update 11 June 2023: I have started re-writing the Wargames programs for the various systems in C on Linux.
+The code is still a little untidy in places, but I will refine it as the project develops.

 At the moment, the Wargames C code has the following features:
-* TCP Listener using telnetd for Telnet Access (different port for each system, easily changed in scripts to suit) - tested with Imsai 8080esp (with WiFi modem) & Kermit (currently requires speech synth and shell gpt to be disabled in code, as telnetd is not logged on so will not have permission to access those resources, but will build those features into the Imsai 8080 client program to overcome this)
+* TCP Listener using telnetd for Telnet Access (different port for each system, easily changed in scripts to suit) - tested with Imsai 8080esp (with WiFi modem) & Kermit (currently requires speech synth and shell gpt to be disabled in code, as telnetd is not logged on so will not have permission to access those resources, but will build those features into the Imsai 8080 client program to overcome this).
+You can run the programs locally though, will all features, including the speech synth and shell gpt (Chat GPT) integration enabled.
-* Link all the programs together with system calls
+* Linked all the programs together with system calls

 * Imsai 8080 Program
   * Simulates CP/M 2.2 running on an Imsai 8080